-- The implementation set include source code that represents the tangible implementations of components and any executables necessary for stand-alone testing of components. - Executables are the primitive parts that are needed to construct the end product, including custom components, APIs of commercial components. - Implementation set artifacts can also be translated into a subset of the deployment set.
-Implementation sets are human-readable formats that are evaluated, assessed, and measured through a combination of - 1) Analysis of consistency with design models - 2) Translation into deployment set notations to evaluate consistency and completeness among artifact sets. - 3) Execution of stand-alone component test cases that automatically compare expected results with actual results. - 4) Analysis of changes b/w the current version of the implementation set and previous versions. - 5) Subjective review of other dimensions of quality.
+- The implementation set include source code that represents the tangible implementations of components and any executables necessary for stand-alone testing of components.

+- Executables are the primitive parts that are needed to construct the end product, including custom components, APIs of commercial components.

+- Implementation set artifacts can also be translated into a subset of the deployment set.
+Implementation sets are human-readable formats that are evaluated, assessed, and measured through a combination of

+1) Analysis of consistency with design models

+2) Translation into deployment set notations to evaluate consistency and completeness among artifact sets.

+3) Execution of stand-alone component test cases that automatically compare expected results with actual results.

+4) Analysis of changes b/w the current version of the implementation set and previous versions.